JetBrains-Research/jbr/README.md

 * Optimized for large sessions
 * Support for screenshots in PNG or SVG formats
 * Support for searching and loading tracks from ENCODE portal
-* Easily set-up a server using publicly available Docker image.<br>
+* Easily set-up a server using publicly available Docker image
-  See an example at https://artyomovlab.wustl.edu/jbr/
 * Full support of High DPI displays
 * **New** Genomes configuration editor